A conservative group alleges Ocasio-Cortez and her allies ran a PAC scam. But there's no evidence of wrongdoing.

 “We had in our operating agreement that the goal of the LLC was not to make a profit, and as such, we made our prices as low as possible while still satisfying the FEC's requirement that we are charging something reasonable because, again, if we weren't we would essentially be doing heavily discounted work for candidates and that is illegal,” the Justice Democrats explanation continued, later adding that this structure was later abandoned as the work the PACs did changed.

-The LLC was created by Chakrabarti, who was also involved in the founding and first year of the PACs.
+The LLC was created by Ocasio-Cortez's top aide, Saikat Chakrabarti, who was also involved in the founding and first year of the PACs.
 He went on to manage Ocasio-Cortez's bid to represent New York's 14th District in February 2018, but did not take a salary from any of these organizations or her campaign, according to his attorney.

 The two PACs eventually paid Brand New Congress LLC nearly a million dollars total during the 2018 campaign cycle.
 Justice Democrats, which paid the LLC the bulk of that money, would take credit for electing seven new members to Congress, including Ocasio-Cortez.
 Her campaign paid Brand New Congress LLC $18,880.

-Note: CORRECTION (March 7, 9:48 a.m.): An earlier version of this article incorrectly suggested that an article in a conservative outlet suggested Rep. Alexandria Ocasio-Cortez and her top aide could face jail time over an FEC complaint.
-The article suggested that they could face jail time over ties to a political action committee named in the FEC complaint, not because of the complaint itself.